google-gemini/workshops/cost/slides/slides.md

 ---

-# How do you make money with Llama3?
+# How do you make money with Llama 3 (subscription)?

 <v-clicks>